 Otherwise, store them in the refrigerator, preferably in their own crisper drawer.
 Apples produce ethylene gas, a natural plant hormone, that causes other fruits to ripen faster.
 So it’s best to keep them separate.

-Apple picking is a great way to bring your family together and get everyone out in the fresh air this season.
-If you haven’t tried it already, we’re sure you’ll love participating in this fall tradition.
 Ready for even more old-fashioned fun?
 Go back to basics with these timeless cooking tips we learned from grandma.